All Episodes

 The Fox has been guarding the hen house, and we got to break that up.

-And luckily we have President Trump at the top starting to break this stuff up, and that that's the best insurance that will finally be able to see some justice and rule of law.
+And that's the best insurance that we'll finally be able to see some justice and rule of law.

 Everyone emails us regularly.

-Hillary, uh, as you said and shown has just issue after issue after issue.
+Hillary, as you said and shown, has just issue after issue after issue.

 And it's like, why isn't anybody ever prosecuted?

-And the reason is because both sides at the highest level know where all the bodies are buried.
+And the reason is because both sides at the highest level know where all their bodies are buried.

-We gotta get to the bottom of it.
+We got to get to the bottom of it.

 It's unbelievable.